-I am an undergraduate student of computer science at The Australian National University.
-I’m currently undertaking the honours year of my Bachelor degree, advised by Steve Blackburn and Mike Bond (OSU).
+I am a PhD student of computer science at The Australian National University.

 - Dec 2020 I am awarded a University Medal.

 My research is around building efficient and productive abstractions for computer software.
 I believe that these abstractions will lead to not only more efficient software, but also more reliable software.

 My main focus is on the implementation of programming languages, especially the memory management for managed languages (also known as garbage collection).
 I’m particularly interested in investigating novel GC algorithms that make use of emerging hardware technologies.

 I’m also interested in making parallel programming productive and scalable in terms of performance on modern hardware.
 I work on using program synthesis to generate efficient implementations of parallel programming primitives.
 I also look at how the design and implementation of programming languages affect the programmability and efficiency of parallel programs.

 My other interests are in making computer systems more reliable.
 This includes cyber security, in particular software security, and formal methods.

 Synthesizing Optimal Collective Algorithms.
 Zixian Cai, Zhengyang Liu, Saeed Maleki, Madan Musuvathi, Todd Mytkowicz, Jacob Nelson, Olli Saarikivi.
 Principles and Practice of Parallel Programming (PPoPP), 2021.
 Best Paper Award. pdf doi